 Address: Gogolya St. 20

-Merchant Chuvildin’s apartment house is located on Gorky Street, in the center of Ekaterinburg.
-The building is built upon the project of architect Chirkovsky A.S. and is recognized as a monument of regional importance, which confirms a memorial sign on its wall.
-The house is also known as “skewed house” due to its complex configuration as from the aerial view it looks like rhomboid and not like a rectangle.
+Merchant Chuvildin’s apartment house is located on Gorkogo Street, in the center of Ekaterinburg.
+The house was built upon the project of architect Chirkovsky A.S. and is recognized as a monument of regional importance, which confirms a memorial sign on its wall.
+The house is also known as “a skewed house” due to its complex configuration as from the aerial view it looks like rhomboid and not like a rectangle.
 Besides, earlier the house had some additional buildings in the direction of the river go-down.